Susie Diamond: Development and casting

-Pfeiffer provides all of her character's vocals for both the film and its soundtrack.
-Because she does not consider herself a professional singer, Pfeiffer's inhibitions about singing on camera initially contributed to her early reservations about accepting the role, having not done so since her performance in Grease 2; The Fabulous Baker Boys would mark Pfeiffer's first professional singing role in seven years.
-Despite Kloves' insistence that Pfeiffer's singing voice not be dubbed, composer Dave Grusin was initially skeptical about Pfeiffer's musical abilities until she ultimately convinced him with her rendition of "My Funny Valentine".
-For four months (although sources differ, citing any period of time between two months to an entire year), the actress took extensive singing lessons under the tutelage of voice coach Sally Stevens in preparation for the role, at the suggestion of Grusin.
-In addition to performing vocal exercises to strengthen her vocal chords, Pfeiffer would often work 10-hour days in the recording studio before finally returning home to listen to and study her own recordings.
-Already impressed with Pfeiffer's rhythm and phrasing, Stevens trained the actress to avoid pronouncing words in ways that would make the film's jazz standards sound too much like rock songs; Stevens jokenly likened Pfeiffer's original pronunciation to musician Bob Dylan, and recording the songs for Pfieffer to use as reference for enunciation, teaching the actress about using her teeth and mouth to pronounce words and smiling to "lift" her pitch.
-Admitting that the film's songs were much more difficult than the ones she had performed in Grease 2, Pfeiffer worked especially hard on improving her phrasing because the material for The Fabulous Baker Boys were different than the pop music she had grown more accustomed to singing, explaining, "Those older songs were written for singers; they weren't written for synthesizers and drums ...
-It was an entirely new way of listening to songs."
-Additionally, the actress drew inspiration from real-life lounge singers performing at The Hollywood Roosevelt Hotel in Los Angeles, while listening to jazz singers Sarah Vaughan, Dinah Washington, Rickie Lee Jones, Billie Holiday and Helen Merrill for inspiration, maintaining, "I didn't copy anybody, but I heard a lot.
-For me, it helps to act the song out."
+Pfeiffer performed all of her character's vocals for both the film and its soundtrack.
+Because she does not consider herself a professional singer, Pfeiffer's reservations about singing on camera contributed to her early hesitance to accept the role, having not done so since Grease 2 (1982).
+Kloves maintains that he did not hire Pfeiffer based on her singing, but rather because of how she uses acting to interpret lyrics.
+Despite Kloves' insistence that Pfeiffer's singing not be dubbed, composer Dave Grusin was skeptical until Pfeiffer's rendition of "My Funny Valentine" convinced him.
+For several months, the actress took extensive singing lessons from voice coach Sally Stevens to prepare for the role.
+In addition to performing vocal exercises to strengthen her vocal chords, Pfeiffer would often work 10-hour days in the recording studio before returning home to listen to and study her own recordings.
+Already impressed with Pfeiffer's rhythm and phrasing, Stevens trained her to avoid pronouncing words that would sound too contemporary for the film's jazz standards by using her teeth and smiling to "lift" her pitch.
+Admitting that the film's songs were much more challenging than what she had performed in Grease 2, Pfeiffer worked especially hard on improving her phrasing because the material for The Fabulous Baker Boys were different than the pop music she had grown more accustomed to singing.
+Additionally, she drew inspiration from real-life lounge singers performing at The Hollywood Roosevelt Hotel in Los Angeles, while listening to jazz singers Sarah Vaughan, Dinah Washington, Rickie Lee Jones, Billie Holiday and Helen Merrill for inspiration, without directly copying them.
 Pfeiffer incorporated the "undercurrent of anger" in the lounge singer's performances, drawn from the fact that "a lot of club singers ... haven't had the recognition they feel they deserve or that they had hoped for" into her own interpretation of Susie.
 Stevens encouraged Pfeiffer to envision herself as Ingrid Bergman's character Ilsa Lund in the film Casablanca (1942) while recording "More Than You Know" for the film's soundtrack, which the actress identified as one of her favorite songs.
 Stevens also suggested that Pfeiffer research jazz singer Ella Fitzgerald because Fitzgerald possesses "a quality artists of that period had that we felt the character Susie might have listened to", describing the end result as "an airy alto, a nice breathy quality, and intelligence in delivery".
 Despite her extensive training, the vocal coach felt it was important that Susie's voice sound "pleasant" but still untrained.
-Kloves maintains that he did not hire Pfeiffer based on her singing abilities, but rather because of the way in which she uses her acting abilities to interpret lyrics.